- Content Reviewed By:

 Safe and effective benzo addiction treatment will provide comprehensive medical care for withdrawal symptoms and immediate medical issues associated with prolonged abuse.
 This is accomplished through doctor-supervised detox.

 Treatment will also include behavioral rehab to identify and address the reasons you started using benzos in the first place while providing behavioral coping mechanisms to prevent relapse.
 Don’t forget, most people start using benzos to cope with an underlying anxiety or sleep disorder.
 Addressing these key issues without having to rely on benzos is critical.

 As part of your rehab’s aftercare plan, your discharge coordinator should help you find a trained therapist in your area that can help you deal with these ongoing challenges.

 Most benzo addiction treatment centers take private health insurance, Medicare, and Medicaid to make care more accessible.
-Contact us today so we can help you find the right program, whether you’re looking for inpatient, outpatient, or virtual treatment.
+Use our drug rehab directory to help you find the right program, whether you’re looking for inpatient, outpatient, or virtual treatment.